 Here in Australia, we run formation programs for schools and adult groups from various sectors.
 These include adult education and professional development; school workshops and simulations; immersion programs in developing countries and remote Indigenous communities; and advocacy initiatives focused on children in detention and Australia’s First Peoples, through our partnership with NATSICC.

 We welcome you to join us in Christ’s mission.
 To find out more or to become a partner of Catholic Mission, call us today on 1800 257 296 or visit catholicmission.org.au.

 World Mission Month

 Find out more about World Mission Month on the Catholic Mission website.

 Catholic Mission operates in over 160 countries to support initiatives in 1100 dioceses, including remote Australia.
-Grassroots needs are identified by local community leaders in conjunction with the local priest or Bishop, which give people the opportunity for a full, enriched life - physically and spiritually - regardless of race, stigma, religion or gender.
+Grassroots needs are identified by local community leaders in conjunction with the local priest or bishop.
+Addressing these needs gives people the opportunity for a full, enriched life − physically and spiritually − regardless of race, stigma, religion or gender.

 Catholic Mission continues the mission of Jesus Christ in the world to share faith by:

 - Speaking the Word